-The shelving, table and screen-printed wallpaper were designed with ideas of crossover and fluidity within structures in mind, based on a pattern of interacting line and colour.
-A defining aspect of the library is the portable shelving units, which allow the library to travel in smaller sections to various locations, over various time scales.
-One such section is housed in the local Coniston Institute Library, where a collection of locally made films will be held on a permanent basis.
+The bespoke shelving, table and screen-printed wallpaper were designed with ideas of crossover and fluidity within structures in mind, based on a pattern of interacting line and colour.
+A defining aspect of the cosy library is the portable shelving units, which allow the library to travel in smaller sections to various locations, over various time scales.

-The contents of the library are organised in the following categories:
+The contents of the library are organised in the following categories, each relating to the organisation's enduring themes:

 · Live in the Forest (incl. history of Grizedale Arts, Sculpture and Land Art, Landscape/Nature/Natural History and projects predating 'Roadshow')